Taine Murray: Recruiting

 On 13 September 2020, following interest from multiple American college programs, Murray committed to the University of Virginia.

+College career

+Murray played four seasons of college basketball for the Virginia Cavaliers between 2021 and 2025.
+In 96 career games, he averaged 3.0 points and 1.2 rebounds per game.
+As a senior, he averaged 4.1 points, 1.6 assists and 1.5 rebounds in over 18 minutes a game where he shot 42 per cent from three-point range.
+He also attended the McIntire School of Commerce, coming away with a degree in business management and minor in global commerce.

+Professional career

+Brisbane Bullets (2025–present)

+On 15 April 2025, Murray signed a two-year deal with the Brisbane Bullets of the NBL.
+He took on a bigger role very early in the 2025–26 season following the injury to Sam McDaniel.

 National team career

 Murray was named to the New Zealand team competing in the 2019 FIBA Under-17 Oceania Championships, averaging 7 points, 1 rebound and 1.5 assists per game.

 He was called up to the senior New Zealand national team for the first time for a 2021 FIBA Asia Cup qualifier against Australia on 20 February 2021.
 Murray led the inexperienced team in scoring with 14 points as they fell 52–81.

+In July 2025, Murray was named in the Tall Blacks squad for the 2025 FIBA Asia Cup.